-ID IS Rating Tool Requirement Document Reference Lan-3 L1 A 'Recommended general process for assessment of site contamination' of National Environment Protection (Assessment of Site Contamination) Measure 1999 Section 7.3 Section 4.1 Table Section 7 • Remediation options are identified and selected using a sustainability hierarchy.
-Occion 7 Lan-3 L2 • Requirements for L1 are achieved.
+ID IS Rating Tool Requirement Document Reference Lan-3 L1 • Site assessment follows the recommended approach in Schedule A 'Recommended general process for assessment of site contamination' of National Environment Protection (Assessment of Site Contamination) Measure 1999. • Remediation options are identified and selected using a sustainability hierarchy.
+Lan-3 L2 ٠ Requirements for L1 are achieved.
 Section • Sustainability appraisal of remediation options is undertaken against the sustainability indicators in Table 1 of 'A Framework for Assessing the Sustainability of Soil and Groundwater Remediation'.
-7.3.2 Lan-3 L3 • Requirements for L2 are achieved.
+7.3.2 Lan-3 L3 ٠ Requirements for L2 are achieved.
 Section • The effectiveness and durability of the remedial solution, and 7.3.2 maintenance and monitoring, have been considered over the lifetime of the infrastructure and beyond.
 Section 7.3.3